sldimitrov/ReactWeatherApp/README.md

 [https://github.com/sldimitrov/Web/assets/135168991/41c57568-3de4-469f-b46b-392aaf3ad847](https://github.com/sldimitrov/ReactWeatherApp/assets/135168991/3ae2d7ed-a9ae-41b7-9843-e18a628effcd)

 # Deployment 🌞 #
 For the deployment of my project I have decided to use Vercel.
-It helps us to share any github project on the web any with ease.
+It helps us to share any github project on the web with ease.
 After all, testing is the main reason I am deploying mine so...
  - [React Weather App Test](https://react-weather-app-ten.vercel.app/)

 # Knowledge stack: ⚛️🌡️ #